RSS isn’t new, it’s been around since the 1990’s but it’s massively undervalued and can help you transform the way you communicate with your audience

 Where can I find RSS feeds?

-Finding RSS feeds for Wordpress websites
+How can I find RSS feeds for Wordpress websites?

 Nearly 30% of websites are estimated to be run on Wordpress so this is a good place to start.
 Wordpress has RSS feeds baked in so finding them is much easier.

-Finding RSS feeds using page source code
+3. Finding RSS feeds using page source code

 Another option is to view the source code of the website you want to find an RSS feed for.